UNIVERSITY OF PITTSBURGH

 Research Responsibilities:

 Clinical research is expected and mentored to allow the fellow to formulate independent research study.
 The availability of several prospective clinical databases allows for diversity of research projects.
-The fellow is also expected to produce a published review paper or chapter.
+The fellow is also expected to produce a peer reviewed manuscript and presentation as well as contribute to a review paper or chapter.
 Instruction in clinical trial design and participation is facilitated by ongoing multi-institutional clinical trials.
 There is a full-time research manager dedicated to rhinology and cranial base that helps facilitate research productivity during the year.

 Diversity of Cases:

-The faculty at our high-volume center routinely perform more than 650 surgical cases per year including 200-250 endoscopic skull base cases.
+The faculty at our high-volume center routinely perform more than 850 surgical cases per year including 200-250 endoscopic skull base cases, as well as open skull base cases.
 The fellow’s surgical experience is geared towards more challenging endoscopic cases, such as revision and frontal sinus surgery and skull base, orbital, and intracranial pathology.
 Ablation of both benign and malignant sinonasal neoplasms is also a robust area of the fellow’s surgical experience.

 If the fellow has interest, they can become proficient in advanced nasal airway surgery including open septorhinoplasty and open approaches to the paranasal sinuses and neck.